ABRGI/nelson-unified-cms/README.md

 ### DynamoDB
 Native dynamoDB-local

-### Run S3 and DynamoDB locally
+### Run S3ninja, DynamoDB local and DynamoDB-admin locally
-Tools can be locate under the following path `./tools/dynamodb-utils`
+Tools can be locate under the following path:
+`./tools/dynamodb-utils`
 to setup both S3 and DynamoDB locally, you need docker for this.
 Run them locally use the following command:
 `docker-compose up --build`

-### DynamoDB admin
-install
-`npm install -g dynamodb-admin`

-Local DynamoADMIN command:
-`DYNAMO_ENDPOINT=localDynamoDBipAddress:port dynamodb-admin`

 ### Stack
 Change `.env-example` to `.env` and fill the values correctly.